 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sequatchie is worth considering.

-As is often the case in a small town, Sequatchie doesn't have a public transportation system that people use for their commute.
+Sequatchie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Sequatchie in 2022 was $13,312, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $53,248 for a family of four.
 However, Sequatchie contains both very wealthy and poor people as well.
 Sequatchie also has one of the higher rates of people living in poverty in the nation, with 73.59% of its population below the federal poverty line.